-The Return of the Cafe Racers The Internet map The map of the Internet Like any other map, The Internet map is a scheme displaying objects’ relative position; but unlike real maps (e.g. the map of the Earth) or virtual maps (e.g. the map of Mordor), the objects shown on it are not aligned on a surface.
+The Internet map The map of the Internet Like any other map, The Internet map is a scheme displaying objects’ relative position; but unlike real maps (e.g. the map of the Earth) or virtual maps (e.g. the map of Mordor), the objects shown on it are not aligned on a surface.
 Mathematically speaking, The Internet map is a bi-dimensional presentation of links between websites on the Internet.
 Every site is a circle on the map, and its size is determined by website traffic, the larger the amount of traffic, the bigger the circle.
 Charges and springs To draw an analogy from classical physics, one may say that websites are electrically charged bodies, while links between them are springs.
 Also, an analogy can be drawn from quantum physics.
 Anyway, the real algorithm of plotting The Internet map is quite far from the analogies given above.
 Semantic web The map of the Internet is a photo shot of the global network as of end of 2011 (however, baloons show actual statistics from Alexa).
 The Internet Phenomenon

 Adventure Rider Motorcycle Forum Miob's bikes Kickboxer Diesel and All Wheel Drive Kickboxer diesel motorcycle concept by Ian McElroy Remember Ian McElroy's Kickboxer?
 That was a really wild concept powered by the Subaru WRX engine.
 He says making the engine fit was relatively easy, but he also decided to differentiate the diesel bike from the original with new bodywork, swingarms, and a different turbo layout.
 Kickboxer AWD diesel concept by Ian McElroy The standard bike features lightweight composite bodywork, under seat radiator, front mounted intercooler, LED lighting, and under engine turbocharger.
 Kickboxer AWD diesel motorcycle concept by Ian McElroy Ian is a stickler for detail, on his first Kickboxer design, Ian said, "I designed the model to be accurate and realistic enough to build a real bike from.
 Wouldn't it be interesting to see someone with the funds, pick this up and build it?
 Here's an additional closeup image of the steering: Kickboxer steering closeup

 Q code The Q code is a standardized collection of three-letter message encodings, also known as a brevity code, all of which start with the letter "Q", initially developed for commercial radiotelegraph communication, and later adopted by other radio services, especially amateur radio.
 Although Q codes were created when radio used Morse code exclusively, they continued to be employed after the introduction of voice transmissions.
 To avoid confusion, transmitter call signs are restricted; while an embedded three-letter Q sequence may occur (for instance when requested by an amateur radio station dedicated to low-power operation), no country is ever issued an ITU prefix starting with "Q".
 The codes in the range QAA–QNZ are reserved for aeronautical use; QOA–QQZ for maritime use and QRA–QUZ for all services.
 Early developments The following table reviews a sample of the all-services Q codes adopted by the 1912 Convention: Later usage Breakdown by service Amateur radio

-Archives | Bike EXIF | Classic motorcycles, custom motorcycles and cafe racers Most Recent Posts Saturday 12th April, 2014 Wednesday 9th April, 2014 Thursday 27th March, 2014 Wednesday 26th March, 2014 Ottonero Cafe Racer motorcyclenewsdotcom's Channel MCN is the world's number one motorcycle publication Welcome to motorcyclenews.com, the online arm of the weekly publication Motor Cycle News.
+Archives | Bike EXIF | Classic motorcycles, custom motorcycles and cafe racers Most Recent Posts Saturday 12th April, 2014 Wednesday 9th April, 2014 Thursday 27th March, 2014 Wednesday 26th March, 2014 The Return of the Cafe Racers motorcyclenewsdotcom's Channel MCN is the world's number one motorcycle publication Welcome to motorcyclenews.com, the online arm of the weekly publication Motor Cycle News.
 With nearly half a billion papers sold and more than 1.5 billion readers entertained and informed over its 50-year history, MCN can lay claim to being the world's leading source of biking news.
 Motorcyclenews.com aims to reinforce that claim with the same dedication and expertise which has made MCN's voice the one the industry listens to -- that's because we speak on behalf of you.
 Penned from a one-room office on London's Fleet Street, the first issue of MCN led with the exclusive story of multiple GP world champion Geoff Duke's ban from the sport for supporting a riders' strike, while inside editor and founder Cyril Quantrill's first ever leader column impugned the sport's highest councils for their cavalier treatment of privateer riders.
 A legend had been born.

 Z code Z Code (like Q Code and X Code) is a set of codes used in CW, TTY and RTTY radio communication.
 Actually, there are different sets of Z-codes: one originally developed by Cable & Wireless Ltd., for commercial communications in the early days of wire and radio communications, another one independently developed by NATO forces later for military needs and use.
 The NATO Z Code is still in use today, and is published in the unclassified document ACP-131.
-A lot of the old C&W codes are derived from mnemonics (ZAL = (a)lter wave(l)ength, ZAP = (a)ck (p)lease, ZSF = (s)end (f)aster, etc. See also External links
+A lot of the old C&W codes are derived from mnemonics (ZAL = (a)lter wave(l)ength, ZAP = (a)ck (p)lease, ZSF = (s)end (f)aster, etc. See also External links 4h10 Ottonero Cafe Racer